adityajain10/Text-Voice-Controlled-Photo-Album-AWS/README.md

 	b.
 Create an Amazon Lex bot to handle search queries.
 		i.
 Create one intent named “SearchIntent”.
 		ii.
-Add training utterances to the intent, such that the bot can pick up both keyword searches (“trees”, “birds”), as well as sentence searches (“show me trees”, “show me photos with trees and birds in them”).<br/>
+Add training utterances to the intent, such that the bot can pick up both keyword searches (“trees”, “birds”), as well as sentence searches (“show me trees”, “show me photos with trees and birds in them”).
 			* You should be able to handle at least one or two keywords per query.

 	c.
 Implement the Search Lambda function (LF2):